File your taxes with confidence.

 - Other miscellaneous costs

-Service pets fall under medical expenses.
-That’s Schedule A on form 1040.
+Service pets fall under medical expenses, so you’ll list them on Schedule A on Form 1040.

 Making the most of your tax deductions with TaxAct

 TaxAct® can help you navigate the complexities of your tax return and determine which tax deductions you qualify to claim.
 Our user-friendly tax preparation software can help you claim your service animal-related expenses without hassle.
 We’ll guide you through the process and help you report any necessary expenses.